thosgood/this-weeks-finds/markdown/201-250/week235.md

 kT ln(2)

-where T is the temperature and k is Boltzmann\'s constant.
-That\'s not much - about 3 x 10^-21^ joules at room temperature!
-But, it\'s theoretically important.
+where T is the temperature and k is Boltzmann's constant.
+That's not much - about 3 x 10^-21^ joules at room temperature!
+But, it's theoretically important.

 What had me worried was how this would work for quantum computation.
 A